rkhkim/etepcl/README.md

 # E2EP (End to End Processing)

-E2EP is a command line tool built in python that allows for the easy implementation of both a simple neural network and a convolutional neural network.
+E2EP is a command line tool built in python that allows for the easy implementation of pre-processing algorithms and both a simple neural network and a convolutional neural network (CNN).
 Using E2EP, the user has a quick and easy way to play around, test a hypothesis, and make predictions without having to write code.

 ## Setup